How Book Quizzes Work in myON

 If the book has a quiz, the student will be prompted to take it after they are done rating and/or reviewing the book (unless the building settings have book quizzes turned off for some or all grades).
 Note: If the student re-reads the book, the student will receive another quiz after finishing the book (as described below); quiz questions may be different, and the student's original score will not be replaced.

-In order for the student to be presented with the quiz, they need to click I finished this book! after reading the last page.
+In order for the student to be presented with the quiz, they need to click I have finished this book! after reading the last page.

 Note: Students can't complete the book until they have met both of these criteria: